|

 Lake Charles, the 5th largest city in Louisiana, is known for its Cajun and Creole culture, and its legendary Cajun cooking and fine cuisine.

-Lake Charles is considered the "Festival Capital" of Louisiana with its 75 annual festivals, from Mardi Gras early each year to the Contraband Days Pirate Festival later in the year.
+Lake Charles is considered the "Festival Capital of Louisiana" with its 75 annual festivals.

-Area gaming casinos include the L'Auberge Du Lac Casino Resort and the Isle of Capri Casino and Hotel.
+- Area gaming casinos include the L'Auberge Casino Resort and the Isle of Capri Casino & Hotel.

 Lake Charles is also the home of McNeese State University, and serves a large, regional retail area in Southwest Louisiana and Southeast Texas.